-The cancerous tumours had stretched their deadly tentacles in his pelvic region and had incapacitated him for years, defying best treatments – just like the partial stroke, diabetes and hypertension; the bunch of inmates at ease within him, which had heartlessly pulled up the roots holding his life, one by one.
-Soon, the tap-root would also give in, as they mercilessly pulled at it every passing day, slowly killing him.
+The malignous tumours had stretched their deadly tentacles in his cells and had incapacitated him – just like the partial stroke and diabetes; the bunch of inmates at ease within him, which had heartlessly pulled up the roots holding his life, one by one, bit by bit.
+They mercilessly pulled at it every passing day, slowly killing him.

 He felt like a pulp, a rotting vegetable; beaten and weakened.